Skip to content

 • governance policy and management-body oversight records

-• incident classification matrix and reporting runbook (including early-warning content checks)
+• incident classification matrix and reporting runbook

-• executed 24-hour and 72-hour reporting evidence (or tested simulations)
+• executed 24-hour and 72-hour reporting evidence, or tested simulations

-• implementing-act applicability assessment and update log
+• implementing-act applicability assessment and update log, where relevant

 Disclaimer